plotly/Kaleido/repos/win_scripts/README.md

 ### Dependencies:

 * Visual Studio 2019+ (community edition is fine)
 * nodejs 12
 * Python 3

-See https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md for more possibly more update info about chromium dependencies specifically.
+_NB: Go to the chromium repo online, the correct tag, the docs/ folder, and look for winows build instructions for specific version infromation_

+### Run Scripts:
 ```
 $ /repos/win_scripts/fetch_chromium.ps1
 ```